 With Paid Member Subscriptions, there are two ways to make content available for members only.
 You can do this without damaging your membership site’s SEO in search engines like Google.

 If you want to restrict access to a portion of the content on your post or page, you can use the [pms-restrict subscription_plans=”9,10″]Your content here.[/pms-restrict] shortcode.
 In this case, 9 and 10 are the subscription plan IDs that will have access to the restricted content.

 Alternatively, you can head over to the post or page you’d like to restrict access to and choose which subscription plans to provide access to.
 Scroll down to the Content Restriction section and choose which plans to provide access to using the Display For option.

-By now, you should have a fully-functional Divi membership site.
-To deliver good user experience, you might consider customizing the email settings available with Paid Member Subscriptions.
+By now, you should have a fully functional Divi membership site.
+To deliver a good user experience, you might consider customizing the email settings available with Paid Member Subscriptions.

 Go to Settings from the Paid Member Subscriptions menu item and click on the Emails tab.
 From here, set the From Name and From Email for your emails.
 You can also customize the subject lines and content for different types of emails.
 These include:

 Paid Member Subscriptions lets you customize both member emails and administrator emails.

 Customizing the Theme of Your Divi Membership Site